PagerDuty/blender/README.md

   - **serf_task**: execute serf queries against remote hosts.
-Blender ships with two serf drivers, one for fire & forget style serf queries which is used for fast/quick tasks, another one for long running tasks which involves fire and poll periodically till completion, called as async_serf driver, which is based on the Serfx::AsyncJob module.
+Blender ships with two serf drivers, one for fire & forget style serf queries which is used for fast/quick tasks, another one for long running tasks which involves fire and poll periodically till completion, called as `async_serf driver`, which is based on the `Serfx::AsyncJob` module.

-  Exmample of a simple serf task:
+  Example of a simple serf task:
   ```ruby
   serf_task 'test' do
     query 'metadata'